- Sheep and goat Control Order

 If an owner has complied with the Control Order, they're eligible for financial compensation for any animals that are ordered to be destroyed.

 The presence of M. ovi does not affect the safety of the meat.
 The owner may retain all products from slaughtered animals.

 Past updates and reports

-For questions about sheep or goats in Yukon, the Control Order, and its requirements, email or call the Animal Health Unit or the Agriculture Branch.
+For questions about owning sheep or goats in the Yukon, contact the Agriculture Branch or Animal Health Unit.

 For the Agriculture Branch, email email@example.com or phone 867-667-5838.

 For the Animal Health Unit, email firstname.lastname@example.org or phone 867-667-5600.

 You can also reach the Agriculture Branch or Animal Health Unit toll-free in the Yukon by phoning 1-800-661-0408 and asking to be transferred.